-I’ve seen experts suggest darker roast coffee types as the brewing process eliminates the acidity of the beans, but also because it rewards you with a richer flavor and all its subltle notes than light roast (chocolate, cocoa, smoky aroma…).
+I’ve seen experts suggest darker roast coffee types as the brewing process eliminates the acidity of the beans, but also because it rewards you with a richer flavor and all its subtle notes than light roast (chocolate, cocoa, smoky aroma…).

-Cold brew coffee to water ratio
+Cold-brew coffee to water ratio

 There’ a general rule of coffee to water ratio 1:5.
 That means you get a solid concentrate that you can easily mix with whatever your cup desires: milk, water, or experiment with delicious cold brew recipes for more ideas.
 In other words, that’s one cup of coffee to 5 cups of water.

-You can dilute cold-brew coffee in 1:1 or 1:2 ratio with any other liquids that you like.
+You can dilute cold-brew coffee concentrate in 1:1 or 1:2 ratio with any other liquids that you like.
 You can also use cold brew to make easy coffee cocktails this summer and impress your coffee lovers!

 Decaf cold brew: yes, it exists